wp-plugins/anti-spam/readme.txt

 Anti-spam plugin does not work with [Jetpack comments](http://jetpack.me/support/comments/).
 Jetpack comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.
 If you use Jetpack comments - you should find some other plugin to block spam.
-I recommend [Akismet](http://wordpress.org/plugins/akismet/).
+I recommend to use [Akismet](http://wordpress.org/plugins/akismet/).

 = What is the percentage of spam blocked? =